kcp-dev/kcp/docs/enhancements/0001_project_enhancements.md

 #### Out of scope

-Separation of the generic control plan from tenancy out of scope for now.
+Separation of the generic control plane from tenancy out of scope for now.
 It is possible that it is revisited in the future.

 #### Known dependencies